-In this late burst of summer sunshine the bees and other insect pollinators have been searching out the late season nectar and pollen rich flowers.
+Late season insect pollinators.
+The bees and other insect pollinators have been searching out the late nectar and pollen rich flowers.

 - In the pond August - September flowering Pontederia cordata is beloved by Bumble bees as they have a short flower head suited to that bee's short tongue.

 - Mentha cervina (both purple and white varieties) are attracting bees and butterflies now.